TallKite/linnstrument-firmware/README.md

 Of the 8 scales, the 1st and 2nd scales are major/downmajor (5-over) and minor/upminor (5-under).
-Scales 3-6 are blank but for the tonic, so that you can create your own scales in the lights display (For the smaller, weirder, edos, scales 1-2 are also blank.)
+Scales 3-6 are blank but for the tonic, so that you can create your own scales in the lights display (For the smaller, weirder edos, scales 1-2 are also blank.)
 The 7th scale is a partial rainbow, and the 8th scale is the full rainbow.

 The colors use the rainbow metaphor, red-yellow-green-blue = sharp to flat = supermajor to subminor